-A team of Canadian entrepreneurs has been listening to the software development market for years, and their experience told them that product managers are bogged down by routine tasks that are laborious, time consuming, and often counter-productive.
+A team of Canadian entrepreneurs has been listening to the software development market for years, and their experience told them that product managers are bogged down by routine tasks that are laborious, time-consuming, and often counter-productive.
 Caught between their primary tasks of designing products and communicating with customers, sales, R&D, marketing, and senior management, product managers inevitably face major distractions as they plod through the entire product development cycle.
 With these issues in mind, the entrepreneurs formed Ryma Technology Solutions Inc., spent considerable time researching the market, and built FeaturePlan, a powerful software solution that helps IT companies streamline product management.

 According to Andre Levesque, President of Ryma, ‘Our research showed that it’s becoming more and more difficult for product managers to work in an environment where they are swamped with tactical issues.
 And the demands on their time are phenomenal.
 Faced with deep budget cuts, they often must manage multiple products.
 They have to bring products out faster and better meet market requirements.
 Gathering and managing information is one of their biggest challenges.
 Most product managers are using Excel and PowerPoint to manage and report requirements.
 And they just can’t do it anymore.
-The organization and sharing of information is nearly impossible.
+The organization and sharing of information are nearly impossible.
 Simply put, the product management workload has outstripped the ability of the tools to keep pace.’

 That’s where FeaturePlan comes in.
-FeaturePlan automates the product manager’s most tedious tasks—collecting, organizing, tracking and distributing detailed product planning documents.
+FeaturePlan automates the product manager’s most tedious tasks—collecting, organizing, tracking, and distributing detailed product planning documents.
 With FeaturePlan, product managers can more easily determine product features based on market demand, competitive positioning, customer impact, and required development time and effort.
-At a glance, they can also see the status of all projects—including features, planned delivery date, and deviation from plan—and instantly generate the Market Requirements Document (MRD).
+At a glance, they can also see the status of all projects—including features, planned delivery date, and deviation from the plan—and instantly generate the Market Requirements Document (MRD).

 Built by Product Managers for Product Managers